-Pedagogy of Global Events explores a relatively new phenomenon of cultural events—concerts, media experiences, film series—designed to bring attention to global problems and spark action.
+Pedagogy of Global Events explores a relatively new phenomenon of cultural events—concerts, media experiences, and film series—designed to bring attention to global problems and spark action.
 This case-based analysis addresses a range of events to consider questions about what it means to educate the wider public about significant global challenges, the meaning and limits of these efforts, and how media refracts these experiences.
 The analyses are informed by data collected from organizers of special events, participants in attendance, those viewing online or after-the-fact through media representations, as well as through a careful analysis of web artifacts created by and in response to the events.
 By offering rare empirical analyses of global events, this book is valuable reading for organizers and attendees alike.

-1. Introduction: Events, Public Pedagogy and Global Issues
+1. Introduction: Global Events and Public Pedagogy

 2. A Brief History of the Global Event

-4. Film Festivals
+4. Viewing, Not Doing: Film Festivals on Global Problems

 "Pedagogy of Global Events is highly relevant to today's debates on 21 st century engagement to meet the broader sustainable development agenda.
 Drawing from insights into media and reception studies, public pedagogy and global citizenship education, Tim Patterson and William Gaudelli offer a critical foundation on the interaction of learning, events and global issues.
 A remarkable contribution to the scholarship of global citizenship education and a timely and necessary book."